mansan1souleiman1ahmed/React-project/README.md

  npm init -y (It installs the package.json in your Repo.
 The y means to install it locally on the Repo).

- For Parcel run on the terminal : pm install parcel-bundler -D (You got node_modules/  package-lock.json).
+ For Parcel run on the terminal : npm install parcel-bundler -D (You got node_modules/  package-lock.json).

 ### 4 Create the React-Project => Inside the Repo run: